konaanitha/IT432GoogleCloudIoTCoreProject/README.md

   ## Configure the Raspberry PI:
   &emsp;&emsp; The following are the steps followed in configuring the Pi
-  1. Connect the monitor,keyboard,mouse, heartrate Sensor and finally power adapter.
+  1. Connect the monitor, keyboard, mouse, heartrate Sensor and finally power adapter.
-  2. After the Pi boots up,select the Raspian operating system .Select the desired language and install it.
+  2. After the Pi boots up, select the Raspian operating system.
+Select the desired language and install it.
   3. Click on the WI-FI icon --> select a network and enter the password for the network.
-  4. Click on the Raspberry Icon-->Preferences-->Raspberry Pi Configuration.
+  4. Click on the Raspberry Icon --> Preferences --> Raspberry Pi Configuration.
   5. Select **Interface** tab and enable **SSH**.
   6. From the Localization tab, set the Locale and TimeZone.
   7. Allow the Pi to Reboot.
   8. Make sure all of the software on the Pi is upto date.
   9. Open the terminal and type 'Ifconfig' command, which gives the IP address of the Pi.
-  10. Install Putty in your local machine and make a connection to Raspberry Pi wireless by typing the IPaddress of Pi in the host name or Ip address.
+  10. Install Putty in your local machine and make a wireless connection to Raspberry Pi, by typing the IPaddress of Pi in the host name or IP address.

   ## Start the Data
   ### Getting Streaming data from a Raspberry Pi
-  &emsp;&emsp; After establishing the connection of Pi from the local machine using Putty enter Username and password.
+  &emsp;&emsp; After establishing the connection of Pi from the local machine, using Putty enter Username and password.
-  * First, move to the home directory of Raspberry pi with the following:
+  * First, move to the home directory of Raspberry Pi with the following:

      > cd /home/pi/iotcore-heartrate
      >
-   * Run the following script by changing to which match the project.
+   * Run the following script by changing the details, which matches the project.

    >
    > **python checkHeartRate.py --project_id=myproject --registry_id=myregistry --device_id=mydevice**